Romans 8:1-8 If we lose ourselves to follow Jesus, everything we do pleases Him

 “If anyone wishes to come after Me, he must deny himself, and take up his cross and follow Me.
 For whoever wishes to save his life will lose it; but whoever loses his life for My sake will find it…” – Matthew 16:24-25

-If Christians follow Jesus by denying themselves and take up the cross, we will overcome the darkness and addictions of the community.
+If Christians follow Jesus by denying themselves and taking up the cross, we will overcome the darkness and addictions of the community.

 How much of your plans are conceived by you?
 Ask God to reveal to you your heart’s posture?